Long-term Averages of the Stochastic Logistic Map: Introduction

+Our paper contributes to the field in two distinct ways.
+As far as we know, we are the first to recognize that the impact of noise on the deterministic system is a function of the periodicity of the stable orbits of that system.
+Indeed, the impact of the periodicity {\bf reverses} for each period doubling, for those periods we have studied.
+Using a known result (which is only relevant in the stable period one region) we show (Theorem \ref{PeriodOneTheorem}) that the stochastic long-term average is smaller than the deterministic long-term average in the stable period one region.
+Our second big contribution is to formally prove that the stochastic long-term average is greater than the deterministic long-term average in the period two region; this is the content of Theorem \ref{PeriodTwoTheorem}.
+We further develop our understanding of the switching behavior with extended simulations in periods one, two, and four.

 The paper is organized as follows: in Section \ref{sec:background} we present notation and general results on the stochastic logistic map.
-The main results of the paper are found in Section \ref{sec:simulations}, where we prove that the long term average increases in the period-one regime and decreases in the period-two regime.
+The main results of the paper are found in Section \ref{sec:simulations}, where we prove that the long-term average increases in the period-one regime and decreases in the period-two regime.
 The proof of the period-two result is quite technical, and the details are given in Section \ref{sec:appendix}.
-A discussion section follows in Section \ref{sec:discussion}, where we present a more general ``flip-flop" conjecture.
+A discussion section follows in Appendix \ref{sec:discussion}, where we present a more general ``flip-flop" conjecture.